 - Run Bellatrix.Installer.UI.msi

+See how you can install BELLATRIX also create your first project and test.
+We will create an automated test to log in to a website and verify afterward whether we succeeded.
 After you install the product, you need to create a starter kit project to see how to use all features or create an empty BELLATRIX tests project.

 Read how to use all installed features:

 There are not snippets, item or project templates for Visual Studio Code.
 The way you create BELLATRIX project is through CLI.

 Before you can create a new project, you need to install the template first.

 - Open the folder where you want the files to be placed

 - Type the below command for the desired template

 Getting Started projects contain examples, demos and exercises.
 It is recommended to create such a project first and test the BELLATRIX tools and libraries.
 After that, you can use “Tests” templates which generate empty preconfigured BELLATRIX projects depending on the technology- Web, Desktop, API, MSTest, NUnit.